Shortlisted for the 2021 International Booker Prize, The Employees reshuffles a sci-fi voyage into a riotously original existential nightmare.

 “What might result if Ursula K. Le Guin and Nell Zink had a baby.” —Tank Magazine

-Olga Ravn is a Danish novelist and poet.
-Her debut poetry collection I Devour Myself Like Heather appeared to critical acclaim in 2012.
-Alongside Johanne Lykke Holm she ran the feminist performance group and writing school Hekseskolen from 2015 to 2019.
+Olga Ravn is one of Denmark’s most celebrated contemporary authors.
+Her work combines several genres, often crossing over into visual arts.
+Her debut poetry collection, I Devour Myself Like Heather, was published to critical acclaim in 2012.
+Alongside Johanne Lykke Holm, Ravn ran the feminist performance group and writing school Hekseskolen from 2015 to 2019.
+She has also worked as a critic, teacher, and translator.
 In collaboration with Danish publisher Gyldendal, she edited a selection of Tove Ditlevsen’s texts and books that relaunched Ditlevsen’s readership worldwide.
 The Employees, translated into English by award-winning translator Martin Aitken, was a finalist for the 2021 International Booker Prize.
+Ravn lives in Copenhagen.

-Martin Aitken has translated numerous novels from Danish and Norwegian, including works by Karl Ove Knausgaard, Peter Høeg, Ida Jessen, and Kim Leine.
+Martin Aitken has translated the work of contemporary Scandinavian writers such as Karl Ove Knausgaard, Peter Høeg, Ida Jessen, and Kim Leine.
 He was a finalist at the U.S. National Book Awards 2018 and received the PEN America Translation Prize 2019 for his translation of Hanne Ørstavik’s Love.
-His translation of Olga Ravn’s The Employees was a finalist for the 2021 International Booker Prize.
+His translation of Olga Ravn’s The Employees was shortlisted for the 2021 International Booker Prize.
+Aitken lives in Denmark.